AdiKul1294/Group3-POPL-Project/doc/Code Explanation.md

 });
 ```

 Now we focus on Rust.
+For rust we use Rocket microservice architecture.
+Hence all below functions are defined in Rocket.

 We first connect server with MongoDB to maintain channel of communication for note CRUD operation.